vim-jp / vimdoc-en / sign

 on the same line, the attributes of the sign with the highest priority is used

 independently of the sign group.
-The default priority for a sign is 10.
-The
+The default priority for a sign is 10, this

 When two signs with the same priority are present, and one has an icon or text